esmith80/canvas-content-repo/sample_markdown/Blueprints/Core Data/Analysis in Spreadsheets/25__In Class Activity: Inspecting Your Data__Walkthrough.md

 ## Download the Data

+HERES A FINAL CHANGE for this one, i'll do nothing but WAIT for 10 min.

 goboboaoijaosdifjpasodfijaspodfi HEREIS ANOTHER FEW WORDS

 In this activity, you're going to... do a bunch of stuff.
 First you'll read some instructions then you'll do stuff using your brain and your computer.